kurtisjunior/NC-news-backend/README.md

 # NorthCoders News Dashboard

 This project serves a RESTful api backend for a news aggregator app.
-It allows users to search profiles, articles by topic, post articles, comment on articles, up/down vote articles and comments, and delete comments.
+It allows users to search profiles, filter articles by topic, order topics, post articles, comment on articles, up/down vote articles and comments, and delete comments.

 ### Prerequisites
 This project has been built by and runs in NODE.
 The further dependencies can be installed by running NPM INSTALL in the command line.
 The additional packages are: Express, Body-Parser and Mongoose.
 The test suite uses Chai, Mocha and SuperTest.